Isomorphisms of spectral lattices

 \section{Introduction}

 Let $(E^x_\la)_{\la\in\rr}$ and $(E^y_\la)_{\la\in\rr}$ be spectral families of self-adjoint elements $x$ and $y$, respectively, in an \AW{} \Mcal{}.
 We write $x\preceq y$ if $E^{y}_\la\leq E^x_\la$ for all $\la\in\rr$.
 The binary relation $\preceq$ on the self-adjoint part of \Mcal{} is a partial order called \textit{spectral order}.
 It was first introduced by Olson \cite{Ol71} in the setting of \vNa{}s.
-The self-adjoint part $\Mcal_{sa}$ of \Mcal{} endowed with the spectral order forms conditionally complete lattice which can be proved in the same way as for \vNa{}s \cite{Ol71}.
-This result is in a strong contrast to a behavior of the standard order on self-adjoint elements \cite{Ka51,Sh51}.
-In the sequel, we shall call $(\Mcal_{sa},\preceq)$ the {\it spectral lattice} of \Mcal{} following terminology introduced in \cite{dG05}.
+The self-adjoint part $\Mcal_{sa}$ of \Mcal{} endowed with the spectral order forms conditionally complete lattice, statement which can be proved in the same way as for \vNa{}s \cite{Ol71}.
+This result is in a strong contrast to the behavior of the standard order on self-adjoint elements \cite{Ka51,Sh51}.
+In the sequel, we shall call $(\Mcal_{sa},\preceq)$ the {\it spectral lattice} of \Mcal{} following the terminology introduced in \cite{dG05}.
 By a {\it spectral sublattice} of \Mcal{} we shall mean a sublattice of the spectral lattice of \Mcal{}.
 It follows from \cite[Proposition~3.4]{Bo21} that examples of proper spectral sublattices are $(\Mcal_+,\preceq)$, $(\Ecal(\Mcal),\preceq)$, and $(P(\Mcal),\preceq)$, where $\Mcal_+$ is the positive part of \Mcal{}, $\Ecal(\Mcal)$ is the set of all effects (i.e. the set of all positive elements in the unit ball of \Mcal{}), and $P(\Mcal{})$ is the set of all projections in \Mcal{}.
 It is easy to see that the spectral order coincides with the standard order on projections.
 Consequently, the spectral lattice can be regarded as a natural extension of the projection lattice of \Mcal{}.

-It could be worth to note that the spectral order has the following physical interpretation.
-Let $w((-\infty,\la],x,\f)$ is the probability that a measurement of an observable $x$ gives a value in an interval $(-\infty,\la]$ in a state $\f$ of a physical system.
+It is worth to note that the spectral order has the following physical interpretation.
+Let $w((-\infty,\la],x,\f)$ be the probability that a measurement of an observable $x$ gives a value in an interval $(-\infty,\la]$ in a state $\f$ of a physical system.
 Then $x\preceq y$ says that $w((-\infty,\la],y,\f)\leq w((-\infty,\la],x,\f)$ for every $\la\in\rr$ and every state $\f$.
-Thus $x\preceq y$ means that, in every state of the physical system, corresponding distribution functions are pointwise ordered.
+Thus $x\preceq y$ means that, in every state of the physical system, the corresponding distribution functions are pointwise ordered.
 The interested reader can find physical applications of the spectral order, for example, in the papers \cite{DD14,Ha11,Wo14}.